 New Iranian laws have been passed since May 7, 2012.
 This new law still doesn’t grant citizenship to children born to Iranian mothers – this is not a just law for these children.
-Click here to read the whole article or an excerpt below.
+Click here or on the pdf file to read the whole article or an excerpt below.

 New legislation passed by the Iranian Parliament grants permanent residency to children to born to Iranian mothers and foreign fathers.